alegarn/passive-design-helper/README.md

 # Passive Design Tactics

 A comprehensive tool for analyzing passive design strategies using weather data and psychrometric charts.
-This project provides both CLI and web interfaces for fetching and analyzing historical weather data from Open-Meteo.
+This repository contains both CLI and web interfaces for fetching and analyzing historical weather data from Open-Meteo.

 ## Features